 Hydraulic stimulation (or fracturing/fracking), is used as part of the process to complete a well and to stimulate production from rock formations by pumping a sand-water mixture at a controlled pressure high enough to crack the rock.
 Small fractures extend out from the well within the shale formation and creates pathways for the natural gas to flow into the well.

 The fracturing water (flowback) flows back out of the rock formation into the well and then into steel tanks at the surface.
 This fluid is either recycled/re-used or treated and disposed of according to stringent regulations in place.
-The small amount of water which is not immediately recovered returns slowly over time through the isolated wellbore or remains trapped thousands of meters below the surface in the shale formation via adsorption into clays.
+The water which is not immediately recovered returns slowly over time through the isolated wellbore or remains trapped thousands of feet below the surface in the shale formation via adsorption into clays.

 No. The gas which created the burning tap is from dissolved methane in water and was present years before any drilling occurred in the area.
 This is biogenic gas (which is naturally occurring) and not thermogenic gas (created from organic matter at high pressure and high temperatures and at great depths).
 This gas has been present in the local groundwater for many years prior to gas well drilling and hydraulic fracture began - this phenomenon occurs in many areas throughout the world.
 It is possible to identify each type of natural gas and this has been confirmed by the State of Colorado Oil and Gas Conservation Commission.